peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 A number whose exponent is increased by  <i>places</i>
 , but not to more than 0.

-<a id="MovePointRight_PeterO_Numbers_EInteger"></a>
+<a id="MovePointRight_int"></a>
 ### MovePointRight

     public PeterO.Numbers.EFloat MovePointRight(
-        PeterO.Numbers.EInteger bigPlaces);
+        int places);

 Returns a number similar to this number but with the radix point moved to the right.

 <b>Parameters:</b>

- * <i>bigPlaces</i>: The number of binary digit places to move the radix point to the right.
+ * <i>places</i>: The number of binary digit places to move the radix point to the right.
 If this number is negative, instead moves the radix point to the left by this number's absolute value.

 <b>Return Value:</b>

-A number whose exponent is increased by  <i>bigPlaces</i>
+A number whose exponent is increased by  <i>places</i>
 , but not to more than 0.

 <a id="MovePointRight_PeterO_Numbers_EInteger_PeterO_Numbers_EContext"></a>